-Insurance companies ;are either increasing rates, out of business, worried or refusing coverage for properties at risk.
-Hurricane Andrew ;caused 16.5 billion dollars in insured losses, bankrupting some smaller insurance companies.
-The UN panel on climate change has estimated that windstorm damage increased from $500 million in the 60's to over $11 billion in the 90's and the annual bill in the 21st century may be hundreds of billions of dollars per year.
+Insurance companies are either increasing rates, out of business, worried or refusing coverage for properties at risk.
+Hurricane Andrew caused 16.5 billion dollars in insured losses, bankrupting some smaller insurance companies.
+The UN panel on climate change has estimated that windstorm damage increased from $500 million in the 60's to over $11 billion in the 90's and the annual bill in the 21st century will be hundreds of billions of dollars per year.
 Before 1987, storms had never caused insured losses exceeding $1 billion.

 Hurricane Andrew destroyed over 28,000 homes in August 1992.
 Hurricanes Jeanne, Ivan, Frances and Charley in 2004 destroyed 27,500 housing units.
 The Southern US was attacked by 17 major storms during the 2005 hurricane season.
 Hurricane Katrina did extensive damage in August 2005 to the Gulf coast of the US.
 Early damage costs; were estimated at $150 billion, the worst natural disaster in U.S. history.
-Hurricane Rita soon followed on Sept 24 and became the most intense hurricane in the Gulf of Mexico ;but caused less damage, because it made landfall in less populated areas -- no consolation to the people in Texas and Louisiana who suffered a direct hit.
+Hurricane Rita soon followed on Sept 24 and became the most intense hurricane in the Gulf of Mexico but caused less damage, because it made landfall in less populated areas -- no consolation to the people in Texas and Louisiana who suffered a direct hit.
 Hurricane Sandy in October 2012 damaged a wide swath of the east coast and became the second-costliest hurricane in United States history.
-Estimates as of 2015 assessed damage to have been about $75 billion, a total surpassed only by Hurricane; .
+Estimates as of 2015 assessed damage to have been about $75 billion.
 At least 233 people were killed along the path of the storm in eight countries.

 Political action should swift and definitive, but of course, it is not.
 Politicians are short-term administrators who tend to be inexperienced and poorly informed.
 In all fairness to politicians, some of them began their careers with high hopes of improving the world, but discovered as they matured in politics that they could only court the favor of those with vested interests, power, money and influence.
 The realist might say that the politician can only do what is political expedient and this usually means what is in his or her best interest in the next two to four years.
 The task of leading fellow Homo Sapiens from a self-destructive path requires an intelligent consensus and leadership from compassionate superheroes who think in terms of centuries, even millennia.